 I just blended the ingedients up in my food processor.

 And then add in the cilantro.

 This dressing is delicious on any kind of salad.
 Just keep it in a jar in your refrigerator.
 I rarely buy store bought dressing because homemade dressing is just so easy to make and so much better.

-Cut your head of iceberg lettuce into wedges.
-I usually cut it into 8 wedges.
-Place your wedge or wedges on a plate and then add your toppings.
-In addition to the Mexican Ceasar dressing I topped my wedge salad with fresh tomatoes from the garden, bacon, Parmesan cheese and more pepitas.
+Cut your head of iceberg lettuce into 8 wedges.
+Place your wedges on a plate and then add your toppings.
+In addition to homemade dressing, I topped Mexican Caesar salad with fresh tomatoes from the garden, bacon, Parmesan cheese and more pepitas.

 Jim and I just dig into the same piece and share.
 Make sure you get plenty of the toppings as they do tend to fall of the wedge and puddle around the bottom but that is half the fun making sure you get a little bit of each flavor on your fork.